hkhoinguyen2000/password-creator/README.md

 # password-creator

+This simple password creator uses this user input:

+* user-specified amount random words
+* user-specified length

-This simple password creator picks four random words and replaces the chars with them with matching numbers and symbols at random.
+to create a password.
+It replaces the chars of words with matching numbers and symbols at random.